-Region: La Palma-Citalá, Chalatenango Producers: Small-scale producers Process: Washed Tasting Notes: marzipan, honeycrisp apple, and coffee cake in a sweet, buttery cup Varieties: Pacas Altitude: 1,300-1,700 MASL
+Origin: La Palma-Citalá, Chalatenango, El Salavador Producers: Small-scale producers Process: Washed Tasting Notes: German chocolate cake, sweet lemon, orange zest, in a buttery cup Varieties: Pacas Altitude: 1,300-1,700 MASL

 Every year, the coffees from the Chalatenango region of El Salvador get better and better, and so it goes without saying that we had to bring back Río de Estrellas for another year.
 We’re all kind of in love with this coffee.